Tennessee's coaching search was even wilder than you thought

 Politicians chimed in, including state senator Ken Yager, who wrote Davenport and Currie on Nov.
 27: "A public relations disaster has blown up and is not abated by AD Currie's statement earlier this afternoon.
 The program and the reputation of the University will be damaged."

-Former Tennessee coach Phillip Fulmer, then working as a special adviser to university president Joe DiPietro, received several emails from Vol fans in late November, urging him to take over and remedy the mess they believed Currie created.
+Former Tennessee coach Phillip Fulmer, then working as a special adviser to university president Joe DiPietro, received several emails from Vols fans in late November, urging him to take over and remedy the mess they believed Currie created.
 Responding to one on Nov.
 27, Fulmer wrote: "It is a really tough time for our school again.
 We have a very special place that deserves better than what we have gone thru."

 One emailer wrote Fulmer on Nov.
 28, volunteering to "administer a grass roots effort to draft you as Athletic Director.
-It's not necessarily about firing Currie, but of course - that has to happen.
+It's not necessarily about firing Currie, but of course -- that has to happen.
 It's more about restoring the passion and integrity of True VFLs to the core leadership positions of our Alma Mater.
 It is time to act.
 The timing is right!"
 On Nov.
-28, a Vol fan named James emailed Davenport and DiPietro, calling for Currie's ouster and for Fulmer to be named athletic director.
+28, a Vols fan named James emailed Davenport and DiPietro, calling for Currie's ouster and for Fulmer to be named athletic director.

 "Go get Kiffin and stop this madness!!!
-Enough already.""Email pleading with then-Tennessee AD John Currie to hire Lane Kiffin
+Enough already."Email pleading with then-Tennessee AD John Currie to hire Lane Kiffin

 "This coaching search and rejection makes us look more desperate and more pathetic with each rejection."